gmc-code/PC-microbit-micropython/docs/lessons2/audio_sounds.rst

 ----------------------------------------

 | The code below plays all the built-in sounds.
-| The A button can be pressed to exit the for-loop then the while loop using ``break``.
+| the A-button can be pressed to exit the for-loop then the while loop using ``break``.
 | Pressing the reset button on the back of the microbit will restart the code.

 .. code-block:: python